Gain access to personalized product screening, the best pricing, rewards, and more!

 Which Type of Trap is Best for Rats and Mice?

-• Both snap traps and humane mouse traps (no-kill or catch-and-release mouse traps) has its advantages and disadvantages.
-Trapping small levels of a rodent infestation is best done with a humane trap whereas large amounts of rodents are best removed with a snap-trap.
+- Both snap traps and humane mouse traps (no-kill or catch-and-release mouse traps) have advantages and disadvantages.
+A humane trap is best for trapping small levels of a rodent infestation, whereas a snap trap is best for removing large amounts of rodents.

 Do Mice Return After Being Released

-• A mouse will return if it was released not too far from its original site of infestation.
-Its best to release the mouse at least 2 miles away from your home and the site it was previously captured from.
+- A mouse will return if released not too far from its original infestation site.
+It's best to release the mouse at least 2 miles from your home and the site it was previously captured from.

 What Kills Rats and Mice Instantly?

-• Snap traps are a fast method to eliminate rats and mice in and around your home or property without the use of poisons.
+- Snap traps are a fast method to eliminate rats and mice in and around your home or property without poisons.